Admiral James L. Holloway III, US Navy (Ret.)

 He was a member of the New York Yacht Club, The Annapolis Yacht Club, The Brook Club of New York City, the Maryland Club of Baltimore, and the Metropolitan Club of Washington, DC, where he served as President in 1982.

 He is the author of Aircraft Carriers at War: A Personal Retrospective of Korea, Vietnam, and the Soviet Confrontation published in 2007 by the Naval Institute Press.
 His book was selected by the Chief of Naval Operations in 2008 for the Navy's professional reading program.
-In 2011 the Chinese language rights for his book were purchased by a Chinese publisher.
 He was named U.S. Naval Institute Author of the Year for 2008 and received the 2008 Alfred Thayer Mahan Award for Literary Achievement from The Navy League of the United States.
 Adm.
 Holloway's entry, Tribute to the Tinker Toy: The Navy's Skyhawk Bantam Bomber was awarded Honorable Mention in the international 2009-2010 Cold War essay contest sponsored by Virginia Military Institute's John A. Adams Center for Military History and Strategic Analysis.

 In addition to his twenty eight American military personal decorations, unit awards and campaign and service medals and ribbons, he received twenty foreign decorations over his career including the French Legion of Honor with the rank of Commander, the Grand Cross of the Order of Merit from Germany, and two awards of the Order of the Rising Sun from Japan.